Best lights that support Google Assistant Android Central 2021

 One of our top picks for the best lights that support Google Assistant has to go to the Philips Hue Multicolor A19 Starter Kit.
 The upfront price is on the larger side of things, but it's the best place to start if you want to dive into the Hue ecosystem.
 The four A19 bulbs you get can show any color you want, and since it also comes with the hub and smart button, you can then go on to buy accent lighting pieces such as the Philips Hue LightStrip.

-If you'd like to keep things a bit more affordable, a great light kit to check out is the C by GE C-Sleep.
-We love that it doesn't require a hub of any kind to be used, and you can opt for this full-color version, or cheaper soft white or tunable white versions.
+If you'd like to keep things a bit more affordable, a great light kit to check out is the C by GE bulb.
+We love that it doesn't require a hub of any kind to be used, and you can opt for this full-color version or cheaper soft white or tunable white versions.
+But if vintage is your flavor, then you can't go wrong with the Philips Hue White Dimmable Filament ST19, which lets you create the perfect light setting.

 We may earn a commission for purchases using our links.
 Learn more.